The Lord is my shepherd: I shall lack nothing. Psalm 23:1

 28 “But that servant went out and found one of his fellow servants who owed him 100 denarii, and he grabbed him and took him by the throat, saying, ‘Pay me what you owe!’

 29 “So his fellow servant fell down at his feet and begged him, saying, ‘Have patience with me, and I will repay you!’

-30 He would not but went and cast him into prison until he should pay back that which was due.
+30 He would not but went and cast him into prison until he could pay back that which was due.

-32 Then his master called him in, and said to him, ‘You wicked servant!
+32 Then his master called him in and said to him, ‘You wicked servant!
 I forgave you all that debt, because you begged me.
-33 Shouldn’t you also have had mercy on your fellow servant, just as I had mercy on you?’
-34 His master was angry and delivered him to the tormentors until he repayed all that was due to him.
+33 Should you not also have had mercy on your fellow servant, just as I had mercy on you?’
+34 His master was angry and delivered him to the tormentors until he could repay all that was due to him.

 35 So my heavenly Father will also do to you, if you do not each forgive your brother from your hearts for his misdeeds.”